aerospike/aerospike-client-python-async/README.md

 *  Decide about introducing the Bin class, or keep using Dicts (for Khosrow and Ronen when the latter is back from vacation)?
 *  Next APIs:
    - Security/Admin operations — exposed but tests skipped; may need updates to match current Rust core API
-   - Batch operations — not wrapped
+   - Batch operations
-   - UDF operations — not wrapped
+   - UDF operations
-   - TLS configuration — not wrapped
+   - TLS configuration
-   - Transactions — not wrapped
+   - Transactions
 *  Object serialization:
     - Test __getstate__ and __setstate__ and make sure they work.
 Otherwise implement them.
 *  Cross-Python Client compatibility testing - esp data types